PushkarSharmaGit/zepto-inventory-sql-analysis/README.md

 # Zepto Inventory SQL Analysis

 ## Overview
-This project focuses on exploring and analyzing a grocery inventory dataset using SQL.
-The goal was to understand how real product data works — prices, discounts, stock availability, and categories — by writing practical SQL queries.
-Through this project, I practiced cleaning data, grouping information, and extracting useful insights from raw inventory data.
+This project is about exploring and analyzing a grocery inventory dataset using SQL.
+The main aim was to understand how real product data works such as prices, discounts, stock availability, and categories by writing practical SQL queries.
+Through this project I practiced cleaning data, grouping information, and finding useful insights from raw inventory data.

 ## Objective
-- Understand how products are distributed across categories
+Understand how products are distributed across categories
-- Observe price and discount patterns
+Observe price and discount patterns
-- Analyze stock availability
+Analyze stock availability
-- Clean missing or incorrect data
+Clean missing or incorrect data
-- Use window functions to rank and compare products
+Use window functions to rank and compare products

 ## Dataset
-The dataset contains product-level inventory information such as Product Name, Category, MRP (Price), Discount Percentage, Discounted Selling Price, Available Quantity, Product Weight (grams), and Stock Status.
+The dataset contains product level inventory information such as Product Name, Category, Price, Discount Percentage, Discounted Selling Price, Available Quantity, Product Weight in grams, and Stock Status.

-## Business Questions & Queries
+## Business Questions and Queries

 -- checking total number of products
 SELECT COUNT(*) AS total_products FROM zepto_v2;